 With the lessons learned from Project 1, the approach was changed.
 Instead of targeting the HIV-infected urban people, it was targeted at village women whose houses or businesses can be easily followed up.
 In addition, the beneficiaries were selected based on the following criteria:

 1) someone whose interest is doing or expanding business on their own

 2) who can group 5 people and hold them accountable for their group members

 3) who are determined to give the loan back on schedule

 5) who can follow the rule sets in the mutual agreement

 Education Support Loan-ESL program (2017 June- 2018 May):

-A quick assessment with some of the loan recipients from Project 2 convinced that the Education Support Loan (ESL) program should be started for the Students from Basic Education Schools.
-The decision for the education loan was made in June 2017 and the ESL disbursement was started in July 2017 for 10 students: 6 primary school students, 2 middle school students and 2 high school students from two villages in Hmaw Bi township.
+A quick assessment of some of the loan recipients from Project 2 convinced that the Education Support Loan (ESL) program should be started for the Students from Basic Education Schools.
+The decision for the education loan was made in June 2017 and the ESL disbursement was started in July 2017 for 10 students: 6 primary school students, 2 middle school students, and 2 high school students from two villages in Hmaw Bi township.